Installation Procedure for GPU Enabled Mode

 Note

 Programs with a few qubits and gate operations usually run faster on the CPU mode with the scarlet_quantum_rings backend.
+You can also use the hybrid backend serin_quantum_rings backend, which uses CPU for most operations and switches to the GPU mode for complex operations.

 provider = QuantumRingsProvider()